MaDE2021: Manufacturing, Design and Entrepreneurship in NZ, looking beyond the horizon

-There will be TWO presentation types (Oral and Poster) at MaDE2020.
+There will be TWO presentation types (Oral and Poster) at MaDE2021.
 Both are equally valued contributions.
 Different presentation formats may be best suited to different kinds of content.
 Delegates are encouraged to choose their preferred presentation format.
-However the final presentation type will be determined by the MaDE2020 Review and Programme Committee.
+However, the final presentation type will be determined by the MaDE2021 Review and Programme Committee.

-Posters will be on display in the MaDE2020 Exhibition and Networking area and will provide opportunities for relaxed discussion throughout the entire conference.
+Posters will be on display in the MaDE2021 Exhibition and Networking area and will provide opportunities for relaxed discussion throughout the entire conference.

 Prizes will be awarded to the best Poster presentations during the conference closing ceremony.
 There will be a single People’s Choice Award for the best Oral presentation.

-Please note: MaDE2020 is an interdisciplinary conference.
+Please note: MaDE2021 is an interdisciplinary conference.
 Therefore, please prepare Posters and Oral presentations without jargon specific to your field.

-Typically, Oral presentations will be case studies, complete stories or largely completed research, technology or product development projects, with clear outcomes and conclusions, delivered in short TED-Talk-Type presentations.
-They should fit well in a broad manufacturing, design and entrepreneurship context and be of general interest beyond the immediate subject area.
-If applicable, authors should outline potential or existing collaboration(s) with industry, academia, CRIs and other research organisations in New Zealand or internationally, and also summarise the (potential) value of the work in an industrial context.
+Typically, Oral presentations will be case studies, complete stories or largely completed research, technology, or product development projects, with clear outcomes and conclusions, delivered in short TED-Talk-Type presentations.
+They should fit well in a broad manufacturing, design and/or entrepreneurship/business innovation context and be of general interest beyond the immediate subject area.
+If applicable, authors should outline potential or existing collaboration(s) with industry, academia, CRIs and other research organisations in New Zealand or internationally, also summarising the (potential) value of the work in an industrial context.

 Posters (A0 portrait display)

 Poster presentations are suited for work in progress and preliminary results and are also useful for reporting new methods and techniques that might be of relatively narrow interest to researchers or industry development persons in particular fields.
 Studies that seem ideal for Oral presentations can also be presented very effectively as Posters.
 Posters will be on display for the duration of the Conference, with allocated session times during which Poster presenters should be present to discuss their work with Delegates and/or Poster judges.

 3. One Oral presentation rule